 Heat Stress Index

 The combined effects of temperature and humidity cannot be directly measured but can be assessed by calculation of an apparent temperature.

 Information and interactive tools on economic losses, deaths, and other impacts for U.S. weather and climate disasters where overall damages/costs reached or exceeded $1 billion.

 - Northeast Index to Potential Ozone Exposure (provided by the NERCC)

-These indicators were established at NCDC to enhance the understanding of weather and climate's effects on socioeconomic sectors of the United States.
+These indicators were established to enhance the understanding of weather and climate's effects on socioeconomic sectors of the United States.
 Climatic factors such as temperature, rainfall, snowfall, cloudiness and winds have a significant impact on many aspects of the nation's economy as well as human health and quality of life.
 Weather is often used to explain seasonal and year-to-year changes in economic performance, but the explanations are often subjective and many times based on perceptions rather than clear observational evidence.

 Ski resorts rely on cold temperatures and seasonal snow while families head for the beach on warm sunny days.
 Crop yields are higher when growing conditions are ideal.
 Housing and road construction progresses at a more rapid pace when temperatures are above minimum thresholds and conditions are dry.
 Energy usage is closely linked to seasonal temperatures so that demand for sources of energy such as natural gas, home heating oil and electricity increases during abnormally hot summers and extremely cold winters.